 - Ground-mounted systems can’t reach above the homeowner’s fence.

-- You can’t install solar panels in a subdivision of a shared property.
+- The homeowner can’t install solar panels in a subdivision of a shared property.

 Texas HOAs can also select the installation location for panels on a homeowner’s roof.
-However, if a homeowner doesn’t agree with the location, they can suggest an alternate one, but need to prove that the placement will generate 10% more energy than the original HOA suggestion using a modeling tool from the National Renewable Energy Laboratory.
+However, if a homeowner doesn’t agree with the location, they can suggest an alternate one.
+However, they must prove the placement will generate 10% more energy than the original HOA suggestion using a modeling tool from the National Renewable Energy Laboratory.

 [Related: What Is the Best Roof for Solar Panels?]

 Similarly, Colorado law (C.R.S.
 38-30-168) forbids HOAs from outright restriction of solar device installation.
 However, a few exceptions give HOAs more control over approving your solar panel system and how you install it.